clarkwinkelmann/flarum-local-extenders/README.md

     ->css(__DIR__.'/local/you-can-also-import-css-but-its-identical-to-the-core-extender.less'),
 ```

-### Hide extension settings

-Removes the button that gives access to an extension's settings modal.

-Deprecated.
-Use option `hideSettings` of [Alter extension list in admin](#alter-extension-list-in-admin).

 ### Hide extension version in admin

 Removes the extension version of all extensions from the admin panel's data payload.